jfcloutier/karma_system/design_notes/som.md

 Each CA has an umwelt composed of a small number of CAs from one level below.

-A CA synthesizes its beliefs from patterns detected in the observed/predicted beliefs, past and present, of the CAs in its umwelt.
+A CA synthesizes its experiences from patterns detected in the observed/predicted experiences, past and present, of the CAs in its umwelt.

-The beliefs of a CA exist in the context of wellbeing measures, current and trending.
+The experiences of a CA exist in the context of wellbeing measures, current and trending.
 The wellbeing measures are `fullness`, `integrity` and `engagement`.
 They signal risks, present or absent, to the survivability of the CA and. possibly, the entire collective of CAs.

-Beliefs associated with high risks are unpleasant.
-Beliefs associated with low risks are pleasant.
+Experiences associated with high risks are unpleasant.
+Experiences associated with low risks are pleasant.
 Others are neutral.
-A CA acts on its umwelt in response to the pleasantness or unpleasantness of its current beliefs in order to change or preserve them.
-It does so by impacting beliefs in its umwelt from which its own beliefs are derived.
+A CA acts on its umwelt in response to the pleasantness or unpleasantness of its current experiences in order to change or preserve them.
+It does so by impacting experiences in its umwelt from which its own experiences are derived.

 ## Growth and shrinking